 Supervision in Recovery Settings

-This two-day Supervision in Recovery Settings Training Program is designed for those working in the substance use disorder recovery field who want to learn the basic principles of being a supervisor (an individual who manages other staff members), and what the unique boundaries, challenges, and opportunities of being a supervisor are in a recovery setting.
+This two-day Supervision in Recovery Settings Training Program is designed for those working in the substance use disorder recovery field who want to learn the basic principles and skills of supervision.
+We will explore the similarities and differences of management and supervision; effective communication strategies to use with one’s employees; approaches to keep one’s team engaged and motivated; as well as explore the unique boundaries, challenges, and opportunities that come with being a supervisor in a recovery setting.

 Frequently Asked Questions